getvictor/website/content/posts/go-test-execution-time/index.md

 - Recently, we wrote about [optimizing the performance of Go applications](../optimizing-performance-of-go-app)
 - We also explored [fuzz testing with Go](../fuzz-testing-with-go)
+- In addition, we showed [how to create an EXE installer for a Go program](../exe-installer)

 ## Watch how to measure the execution time of Go tests accurately